NAGT Constitution and Bylaws

 - Eastern Section: New York, New Jersey, Pennsylvania, Maryland, Delaware, District of Columbia, Virginia, West Virginia, eastern Ontario

-- New England Section: Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, Quebec, New Brunswick, Nova Scotia, Newfoundland, Labrador, Prince Edward Island
+- Northeastern Section: Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, Quebec, New Brunswick, Nova Scotia, Newfoundland, Labrador, Prince Edward Island

-- Southeastern Section: Louisiana, Mississippi, Alabama, Georgia, Florida, Tennessee, South Carolina, North Carolina
+- Southeastern Section: Kentucky, Mississippi, Alabama, Georgia, Florida, Tennessee, South Carolina, North Carolina, Puerto Rico

 - Pacific Northwest Section: Oregon, Washington, Idaho, British Columbia, Alaska, Yukon

-A Division President shall be an ad hoc member of the Council of the Association and shall have all rights and privileges accorded to other members of the Council.
+A Division President shall be a member of the Council of the Association and shall have all rights and privileges accorded to other members of the Council.

 Divisions shall normally meet at least one time each year to conduct current business and elect officers.
 Divisions are encouraged to hold additional meetings, field trips, symposia, and other events each year.

-This document is the May 2011 version, which was approved by the NAGT Executive Committee and submitted to the membership for ratification with the May 2011 ballot.
-The document is based on the 1998 version with the addition of the revisions passed by the membership on the ballots of 1986, 1987, 1990, 1991, 1993, 1995 and 2011.
-It was finalized in May 2011 by Janis Treworgy, NAGT President.
+This document is the April 2020 version, which was approved by the NAGT Executive Committee and submitted to the membership with no objection received by at least one section by the deadline of April 8, 2020.
+This document is the March 2015 version, which was approved by the NAGT Executive Committee and submitted to the membership for ratification in the March 2015 ballot.
+The document is based on the 2011 version with the addition of the revisions passed by the membership on the ballots of 1986, 1987, 1990, 1991, 1993, 1995, 2011 and 2015.
+It was finalized in March 2015 by Jimm Myers, President.